Maglič

 Maglič (Маглич, /sh/) is a 13th-century castle about 20 km south of Kraljevo, Serbia.
 The castle is located atop a hill around which the Ibar river makes a curve, about 100 m above the river.
 The fortress protected the only road that connected the Great Morava Valley and Kosovo polje.
 Its name means 'the foggy one' from магла (magla) 'fog'.

 Maglič was included in the list of Cultural Monuments of Exceptional Importance in 1979.

 History

 Maglič was built in the first half of the 13th century, by either Stefan the First-Crowned, or his son Uroš I. It was built to safeguard two important monasteries, Sopoćani and Studenica, as well as prevent any future Mongolian raid deeper into the Serbian lands.
-In Serbian empire, Maglič was the seat of Archbishop Danilo II, who wrote his famous hagiographies and regiographies residing there.
+In the Serbian Empire, Maglič was the seat of Archbishop Danilo II, who wrote his famous hagiographies and regiographies residing there.

 After capturing Smederevo on 20 June 1459, the Ottoman Empire occupied Maglič and held it until its recapture by Serbs during the Great Turkish War.
 After the defeat of the Serbian uprising, the Ottoman Turks retook the fortress, abandoning it soon after.

 During the Second Serbian Uprising, Voivod Radoslav Jelečanin ambushed a group of Turkish soldiers at Maglič and halted their advance from Novi Pazar.